fetitxe/frontend-dashboard/readme.txt

 = Frontend Dashboard Demo =
 [Frontend Dashboard Demo](https://demo.frontenddashboard.com/)

+= Frontend Dashboard Designed and Developed with WordPress Coding Standards =

 Frontend Dashboard is bundled with the huge list of custom features which can easily customise the User profile, Posts, Login, Register, Custom roles on the custom front page.